 Then put /usr/local/pkg-config-0.23/bin on your $PATH.
 It is important to include the —datarootdir=/usr/share option, which will install the pkg.m4 file in /usr/share/aclocal, where aclocal will be able to find it.

-You will need MSVC++ 2008 or newer.
-Open the file libzmq\builds\msvc\msvc.sln and build the solution.
-The ØMQ libraries are built in the lib subdirectory.
+This will build using the environment set on the command window.
+The ØMQ libraries are built in the libzmq\builds\msvc\lib subdirectory.

 Cross-platform build with CMake

 If you found this page useful, please rate it up so others will find it.